-Magnitude refers to maximum wind speed (mph) Source: NOAA, National Environmental Information Center
+\Magnitude refers to maximum wind speed (mph)

+Source: NOAA, National Centers for Environmental Information (NDE)

 Severe thunderstorms are a town-wide hazard for Arlington.
 The Town's vulnerability to severe thunderstorms is similar to that of nor'easters.
 High winds can cause falling trees and power outages, as well as obstruction of key routes and emergency access.
 Heavy precipitation may also cause localized flooding, both riverine and urban drainage related.